Malyrion/piste-map/README.md

 ## Piste Map annotation webapp:
 - An app that allows muliple users to upload an image and add annotations in real-time to create a piste map.
+Read more at https://medium.com/@maksymmalynovskyi/c66852f8ce72
 ## Libraries and Frameworks Used

 ![React](https://img.shields.io/badge/React-18.3.1-blue)